TUM-LIS/tum-dissertation-latex/README.md

-# LaTeX template for TUM dissertations
+# LaTeX template for TUM dissertations/PhD theses

 An _unofficial_ Latex template for TUM dissertations/PhD theses that aims to satisfy the new [2016 corporate design guidelines of the TUM](https://portal.mytum.de/corporatedesign/index_html).